Celebrating Eleven Years Online...!

 Builders and designers of "trawler yachts" have recently experienced quite a lot of activity.
 As a result, they are all competing for the attention of a relatively small client base who have the means to purchase a new power yacht.
 Among the various heavily advertised "trawler yachts" we can see examples of the over-hyping of several offbeat concepts, many of which are, in my view, highly irresponsible.

-In order to reveal the most troubling of these, we need only look at all the noise currently being made in the media about double bottom construction; hydraulic primary propulsion; Z-drives; propeller nozzles; maintenance strakes; bow bulbs; and engines located far aft for the sake of the accommodation spaces.
+In order to reveal the most troubling of these, we need only look at all the noise currently being made in the boating media about double bottom construction; hydraulic primary propulsion; Z-drives; propeller nozzles; maintenance strakes; bow bulbs; and engines located far aft for the sake of more accommodation space.

-The following is a brief explanation of each of these "features" and what we find to be troubling among them.
+The following is a brief explanation of each of these "features" and what I find to be troubling among them.

 Engine Room Location

-It is well known among sailors and among competent designers that weights located in the ends of a vessel will virtually always create trouble in terms of pitching moment.
-In other words, the vessel will be slow to react to the sea.
-With a large weight such as an engine located far aft, the vessel will be readily pooped.
-That same vessel will also tend to bury her bow due to the mass of trimming ballast which will have to be located far forward in order to correct for the location of the engine.
+It is well known among experienced sailors and competent boat designers that weights located in the ends of a vessel will virtually always create trouble in terms of pitching moment.
+In other words, where weights are concentrated, the vessel will be slow to react to the sea.
+With a significant weight such as an engine located far aft, the stern will not so easily rise to the sea and the vessel will be readily pooped.
+Given balanced lines, that same vessel will also tend to bury her bow due to the mass of trimming ballast that will have to be located far forward in order to balance the weight of the engine.
 The same applies if the engine or a large tank is located too far forward; there will have to be ballast located at the other end of the ship to compensate.

 We cannot responsibly encourage the placement of large masses such as engines, tanks, batteries, etc. right in the ends of a vessel, regardless of the possible benefits to the interior accommodation....